tamaroning/xld/README.md

-# xld: Fast WebAssembly linker
+# xld: Experimental WebAssembly linker

-xld is a linker for WebAssembly object files.
+xld is an experimental linker for WebAssembly object files.
 It takes advantage of the parallelism provided by multi-threading for fast linking.
 Currently, the goal is to support compatibility with the LLVM toolchain.

 ## TODO